javintx/the-crm-service/README.md

 ## Improvements

 - The authentication layer could implement an adapter for [OAuth2](https://oauth.net/code/java/).
+  - It should be generated an end point to generate the authorization token.
 - The persistence layer could implement an adapter for [H2](https://www.h2database.com/html/main.html).
 - It could be added [OpenAPI](https://www.openapis.org) or [Swagger](https://swagger.io/specification/) to publish the REST API in a better way than in this README.md.